Amy Rose : Le guide complet du personnage emblématique de Sonic

 Relationship with Sonic

-Presence in other media
+Presence in Other Media

-• Sonic X (2003–2006): important role, very close to Sonic.
+• Sonic X (2003–2006): significant role, very close to Sonic.

-• Sonic Boom (2014–2017): a more laid-back version, often the brains of the group .
+• Sonic Boom (2014–2017): more composed version, often the brain of the group.

-• Archie Comics / IDW : non-canon incarnations to the main games, often shown as a leader or strategic support .
+• Archie / IDW Comics: non-canon incarnations to the main games, often shown as a leader or strategic support.

-Impact and reception
+Impact and Reception

-Summary table
+Summary Table

-Name Amy Rose (formerly Rosy the Rascal )
+Name Amy Rose (formerly Rosy the Rascal)

-First appearance Sonic CD (1993)
+First Appearance Sonic CD (1993)

-Signature weapon Piko Piko Hammer
+Signature Weapon Piko Piko Hammer

-Iconic outfit Red dress, red headband, red and white boots
+Iconic Outfit Red dress, red headband, red and white boots

 Teams / Group Games Team Rose (Sonic Heroes), Sonic racing games

-Media presence Sonic X , Sonic Boom , Sonic Prime , Archie/IDW comics
+Media Presence Sonic X, Sonic Boom, Sonic Prime, Archie/IDW comics

 FAQ